dannylantigua/javacore-exercises/Clases and Objects/README.md

 * Model ice cream as if the class were to be part of the control system at the dairy that makes the ice cream.
 * Model ice cream as if the class were to be part of the stocking system at a grocery store.

+2. Refactor Into Objects: Taking exercises from java basics and refactoring them into objects, classes and methods.

 By Danny Lantigua
 lantiguagrullon@gmail.com